 I’ve included a few other ideas that many cabin owners take for granted which can make A HUGE security difference.
 So let me explain how you can use these three major strategies to improve the security of your cabin affordably AND effectively:

 1. Door barricades

 Having only a regular lock on doors and windows is not the best idea in the world.
-With so many lock picking tutorials online, you bet that even the petty thieves know how to crack open a regular lock.
+With so many lock cutting tools and lock picking tutorials online, you bet that even the petty thieves know how to crack open a regular lock.
 If not, they can apply force to kick in a regular door.

 This is especially a problem with inward-opening doors.
 Doors that open outwards are obviously more difficult to kick-in.
 But in both cases, door barricades are useful for extra protection.
 They’re easy to set up, affordable and require no maintenance.

 There are different barricades, depending on whether you have an inward or outward opening door.
 Sliding doors might also require a different type of barricade.

 For inward opening doors the situation is simpler because any heavy or immovable object placed close to the door from the inside of the cabin will make it more difficult to open.

 This could even be a heavy piece of furniture like a closet.
 But you probably don’t want to drag furniture around.
 So I recommend getting this affordable security bar from Amazon which is very easy to set up and is quite powerful at securing inward opening doors.

 For outward opening doors you will need some barricade that goes horizontally across the door and under a door knob or some other protruding part of the door.
 So if an intruder tries to open the door by pulling it towards themselves, the door will pretty much be stuck in place causing massive frustration for the sucker.
 I wrote a really detailed article on how to secure outward opening doors along with the best barricades.